bhushanmandava/n8n_RAG/README.md

-# Cognito AI – Company Document Q&A Chatbot
+# Cognito AI – Company Document Q&A Chatbot{RAG AGENT}

 This n8n workflow creates an **AI-powered HR / Company Q&A assistant** that answers employee questions based on documents stored in **Google Drive**.